Welcome to Hawaii

 Spread over 1,500 miles (2,400 km) and compromised of hundreds of islands, the state encompasses almost the entire volcanic Hawaiian archipelago.
 The largest island within the group is often known as and called the “Big Island” in order to avoid confusion with the state or archipelago.

 Located in the Pacific, Hawaii is home to over a million permanent residents, along with many visitors and US military personnel.
-The states coastline is around 750 miles long (1,210 km) and is the fourth longest in the US.
+The state coastline is around 750 miles long (1,210 km) and is the fourth-longest in the US.

 Kona Coast is one of the world’s best places to spot big manta ray.
 The most famous dive is during the night, where spotlights are used to attract the mantas that feed off of the plankton illuminated under the spotlights.